 For those who want to use fashion with intent, it can take a lot of time and effort to build a personal sense of style.
-You want to express yourself, to break the mould, and to still look fantastic, but that doesn’t mean you have to start entirely from scratch.
+If you plan a career in the fashion industry, then you really have to learn the basics and have an eye for the latest trends, that way you will be prepared for an executive fashion recruitment.

 Finding a little inspiration can go a long way in contributing to a look that’s entirely you.
 Here, we’re going to look at how you go about gathering your influences and pulling inspiration from all over.